 - 1. The right to determine its mission, policies, and to set forth all standards of service offered to the Public; - 2.
-To plan, direct, control and determine the operations or services to be conducted by the employees of this City;

-- 3. To determine the methods, means, number of personnel needed to carry out the department's mission; - 4.
+To plan, direct, control and determine the operations or services to be conducted by the employees of this City; - 3.
+To determine the methods, means, number of personnel needed to carry out the department's mission; - 4.
 To direct the working force; - 5.
 To hire and/or assign employees within the department(s); - 6.
 To promote, suspend, discipline or discharge for just cause; - 7.
 To lay-off or relieve employees due to lack of work or funds for other legitimate reasons; - 8.
 To make, publish and enforce rules and regulations; - 9.
 To schedule and assign work; - 10.
-To include new or improved work methods, equipment or facilities; - 11.
+To include new or improved work methods, equipment, or facilities; - 11.
 To contract out for goods and services; - 12.
 To establish work and productivity standards; - 13.
 To establish overtime; and - 14.
-The City maintains its right to perform unit work with non unit employees so long as it does not result in layoffs of unit members.
+The City maintains the right to hire vendors or contractors for infrastructure